Drew-Killeen/Dewey-Hafta-Academy/README.md

 # Dewey-Hafta-Academy
 Repository for Dewey Hafta Academy.
-A website for taking science exams.
+A simple website for creating and taking exams.